Dapper Dan Charities

 The Dapper Dan Charities were founded by Pittsburgh Post-Gazette editor Al Abrams in 1936.
 It is one of the oldest nonprofit and fundraising community sports clubs in the world and the oldest in Western Pennsylvania.
 The foundation fundraises for its charities primarily through the annual "Dapper Dan Banquet".
 Started in 1936, the first few banquets honored such regional figures as Art Rooney, Jock Sutherland and John Harris.
 In 1939, the banquet began an annual tradition of naming the region's "Sportsman of the Year" and in 1999 the "Sportswoman of the Year".
 In recent decades, all charitable contributions raised by the banquet go to the Boys and Girls club of Western Pennsylvania, which directly funds activities and equipment for nearly 7,000 youths annually.
-The organization also presently sponsors the annual Dapper Dan Wrestling Classic.
+The organization also sponsored the annual Dapper Dan Wrestling Classic.

 Previous fundraisers included the occasional Dapper Dan Open golf tournament in the 1930s and 1940s, World Heavyweight Titles hosted at Forbes Field in the 1950s and 1960s and the Roundball Classic hosted at the Civic Arena from 1965 until the 1980s.

 Through Pittsburgh Pirates broadcaster Bob Prince's friendship with Fred Hutchinson the Dapper Dan Charity awarded Major League Baseball's annual Hutch Award at the annual banquet until at least 1993.